-In order to grasp dialectically how the halves and quarters of the circle in the diagram intermesh to form a single spatial whole, let's consider the place of all places, the ur-place, by which I mean home.
+In order to grasp dialectically how the halves and quarters of the circle in the diagram intermesh to form a single spatial whole, let's consider the place of all places, the ur-place.
+I am speaking of home, of course.
 Just about everyone who has thought seriously or not so seriously about the significance of place uses home as their basic reference point, for where else is the spatial linkage of materiality and meaning so dramatically played out?

-On the not-so-seriously end of the spectrum we have Mötley Crüe, the glam metal band whose 1985 hit "Home Sweet Home" proves you don't have to be a great lyricist to draw creative inspiration from home:
+On the not-so-seriously end of the spectrum we have Mötley Crüe, the glam metal band whose 1985 hit "Home Sweet Home" proves that even God-awful lyricists can draw creative inspiration from home:

 I'm on my way